Efinix-Inc/EmbeddedSystem-Solution/docs/hardware/setup_devkit_Ti375C529.md

 - Micro SD card less than 32GB storage size

 USB controlller hardware are needed in the following:
 - PMOD 4-Ports USB Host External Board

+Note: Refer [here](../../hw/efinix/PMOD-USB-Ext-Board/) to obtain the schematic diagram/manufacture files of PMOD-USB External Board.

 ## Steps for connecting the hardware to Ti375C529 Development Board.
 ---